nicovank/HackerHop/README.md

 and more hazards for the player to avoid.

-  The Team Developing this Project Consists of:
+The team developing this project consists of:
  - Katie Gordon
  - Ye Bhone Myat
  - Robert Sgroi
  - Nicolas Van Kempen

 ## System Requirements